Cheesy Sausage and Beef Lasagna

 Make Ahead Tips

-Baked lasagna freezes well.
-Let it cool completely on a rack before freezing, and then wrap it very well with foil (we use two layers).
-Defrost the frozen lasagna overnight in the refrigerator and then bake at 400°F for about 1 hour.
+Baked & Frozen: Your baked lasagna freezes beautifully!
+Let it cool completely, then wrap it well with two layers of foil.
+To reheat, thaw overnight in the fridge and bake at 375°F for about an hour.

 More Lasagna Recipes